volkamerlab/kissim/README.md

 The physicochemical properties encompass for each residue its pocket exposure, side chain angle, size and pharmacophoric features.
 Pairwise comparison of all kinases and clustering reveals kinome-wide similarities.

-The potential of our subpocket-based structural kinase comparison is demonstrated by comparing our structure-based clustering to the sequence-based Manning kinome tree [3], predicting retrospectively ligand-based on- and off-target, as well as assessing structure-based conservation of residue positions.
-We believe that our analysis of the structurally covered kinome can help researchers (i) to detect potential promiscuities and off-targets at an early stage of inhibitor design and (ii) to conduct structure-informed polypharmacology studies.

-[1] Kooistra and Volkamer.
-Ann Rep Med Chem.
-2017, [2] van Linden et al. J Med Chem.
-2014, [3] Manning et al. Science.
-2002